 Position papers will be slightly different for crisis committees.
 This is primarily because large, traditional committees have defined topics whereas crisis committees have more general topic areas that could be explored but are not as defined.
 A committee is considered a “crisis committee” if it has a Crisis Manager, which can be determined by looking online at specific committee pages as well as in Background Guides.
 Position Papers for crisis committees must follow the following formatting guidelines:

-1. Each delegate must submit a 2-page double spaced document that explains the situation at hand, potential solutions to the topics, and what the delegate plans to do during the committee (actions to take, major crisis arcs, etc.)
+1. Each delegate must submit a two-page, double-spaced document that explains the situation at hand, potential solutions to the topics, and what the delegate advocate during the committee.
+Delegates do NOT need to describe their crisis arc or other individual plans, though they may if they wish to.

-2. Position Papers must be in MLA or Chicago style formatting, including a Works Cited/Bibliography.
+2. Position Papers must be in MLA or Chicago style formatting, including a Works Cited/Bibliography with either parenthetical or footnote citations.
 (Note: Works Cited do not count in the one page requirement per topic.)

-3. Position Papers must be in 12-point font and include a header with the delegates name(s), position, committee, and school.
+3. Position Papers must be in 12-point Times New Roman font and include a header with the delegate name, position, committee, and school.

 Alternative Position Papers

 Some committees have modified requirements for Position Papers.
 Please check your committee’s Background Guide to see if this is the case.
 Some Chairs and Crisis Managers have distinct visions on how to run their committees, and the Secretariat allows for this creativity.
-If there is no such information in the Background Guide, please follow the general guidelines in this document.
+If there is no such information in the Background Guide, please follow the general guidelines above.

-For positions that have two delegates, one position paper is required.
-Each delegate does not have to submit his/her own position paper, but one paper must be submitted for the delegation.
-Please note that if a delegation has more than one delegate in the same single-delegate committee (i.e. British House of Commons), each separate delegate must submit his or her own Position Paper.
+For positions that have two delegates, one position paper that covers all of the topics is required.
+Each delegate does not have to submit their own position paper, but one paper must be submitted for the delegation.
+Please note that if a delegation has more than one delegate or double delegate pair in the same committee, each separate delegate or double delegate pair must submit their own Position Paper.
+For example, if one delegation were assigned two different countries in DISEC, then each of those countries would have to write their own Position Paper.
+Additionally, if a delegation were assigned two distinct characters in British House of Commons, or any other single-delegate committee, each of those delegates would ave to write their own Position Paper.

-Here is NAIMUN LVI's Policy Violation form, for use in conference to report potential violations of NAIMUN's substantive policy.
+The NAIMUN LVIi's Policy Violation form, for use in conference to report potential violations of NAIMUN's substantive policy will be open in February.

 The safety and security of NAIMUN participants is among our conference’s highest priorities.
-Therefore, we would like to familiarize delegates and moderators alike with the security policies for NAIMUN LVI.
+Therefore, we would like to familiarize delegates and advisors alike with the security policies for NAIMUN LVII.
 We ask for your cooperation in adhering to the security guidelines and rules described on this website and in the Delegate and Moderator Codes of Conduct.

-All delegations must have at least one moderator present at the conference to chaperone its delegates.
+All delegations must have at least one advisor present at the conference to chaperone its delegates.
 The following chaperone related policies are implemented to ensure delegate safety:

-A moderator/delegate ratio no higher than1 moderator for every 30 delegates
+An advisor/delegate ratio no higher than 1 advisor for every 30 delegates

-Moderators do not necessarily need to be teachers; in the past, NAIMUN moderators have included parents or other staff members from a school.
+Advisors do not necessarily need to be teachers; in the past, NAIMUN advisors have included parents or other staff members from a school.

-Committee attendance is expected of all delegates unless the delegation’s moderator has notified us ahead of time.
+Committee attendance is expected of all delegates unless the delegation’s advisor has notified us ahead of time.
 This policy will be enforced by roll call attendance taken at the beginning of each session.
-Moderators will be notified if any of their delegates are absent from committee.
+Advisors will be notified if any of their delegates are absent from committee.

 The curfew policy is established to ensure maximum safety for all delegates.
 Please note that all delegates will be held accountable to these conference-wide rules, regardless of any individual policies that may be instituted by participating schools.
 All delegates need to physically be back in the hotel half an hour before curfew.
 (For example, on Friday night, curfew is at midnight, but delegates must be back by 11:30 p.m.)
 At this point, security staff will be watching the entrances to the Hilton, and any students arriving late will be appropriately sanctioned.
 In the half hour before curfew while delegates are required to be in the hotel delegates may socialize in common areas of the Hilton.